bsdbox/liteburner/README.md

 This project is a (very minor) fork of the TkDVD application from http://regis.damongeot.free.fr/tkdvd/

-Most of the original code has been unchanged.
+Most of the original code remains unchanged.

 This fork was created for two reasons:
   - The original author hasn't published a new release since 2009